Experimental Design

 summary(itt)

-# Uses assignment as instrument for actual takeup
+# Uses random assignment as instrument for actual treatment takeup

 late <- feols(outcome ~ 1 | 0 | takeup ~ assignment, data = df, vcov = "HC1")